dotnet/core/samples/dotnetsay/README.md

 dotnetsay
 ```

-> Note: On macOS and Linux, `.\nupkg` will need be switched to `./nupkg` to accomodate for the different slash directions.
+> Note: On macOS and Linux, `.\nupkg` will need be switched to `./nupkg` to accommodate for the different slash directions.

 You can uninstall the tool using the following command.